Counting symmetric scales in equal-temperament

 This map is well-defined: if , then repeating it times yields a sequence with a sum of , and by construction, , implying the orbit of has size dividing .

-Since is simply formed by repetition, it is injective.
+Since is defined by repetition, it is injective.
 To show surjectivity, note that any pattern whose orbit has size dividing must be invariant under translation by .
-Since is a partial sum of , we must also have as a partial sum.
-Hence, must contain a prefix for which .
+By definition, is a partial sum of , which implies that must also be a partial sum.
+Thus, contains a prefix such that , so is also surjective.
 It follows from the Möbius inversion formula that

 where is the Möbius function.
 The size of is well-known: removing the last term of a sequence in yields a sequence in either or .
 Since the initial values are , this implies that is the th Fibonacci number, .
-It follows that the number of ambiguous scales in -tone equal temperament is
+Therefore, the number of ambiguous scales in -tone equal temperament is

 For example, in ordinary -tone equal temperament, there are types of tonally ambiguous scales.